 Ansonia platysoma is a small stream toad that is currently listed as Endangered by IUCN based on the small number of sites it is known to occur in (three: Kinabalu Park, Crocker Ranges National Park and Gunung Mulu National Park) and its dependance on pristine habitat.
 As the parks are quite far from each other with no interconnecting pristine habitat the known sub-populations are unlikely to interbreed.
 All three known population groups are within protected habitats, but we are lacking information on specific habitat requirements (as well as life history data, behaviour data etc).
 A successful monitoring project of a species includes figuring out why a species exist in certain sites, it leads to an increased chance of finding new populations as well as being able to monitor any possible changes to the habitat.
 We have thereby collected ecological data from areas that this species is known to occur in as well as areas where it is not present to figure out why it prefers certain areas.
 This work is funded by the Mohamed bin Zayed Species Conservation Fund.

-Species compositional shift with altitude
+Species composition shift with altitude

 The composition of species as well as the number of species has been shown to shift as altitude increases.
 We are investigating this phenomena and trying to understand how these shifts work in amphibians.
-As we have some previous survey data we are trying to assess how these shifts in community look over time and how negative and positive co-occurence between species pairs changes.
+As we have some previous survey data we are trying to assess how these shifts in community look over time and how negative and positive co-occurrence between species pairs changes.

 Automated Acoustic Monitoring